-Imagine you are a forensic detective like the above character Dr Henry Morgan from the new TV crime show Forever.
-As a true sceptic, not just a cynic, you are interested in evidence.
+Imagine you are a forensic detective like the above character Dr. Henry Morgan from the TV crime show Forever.
+As a true skeptic, not just a cynic, you are interested in evidence.
 Sceptics do not go into an investigation closed to the possibility that a phenomenon might be real or that a claim might be true.

 Thus, with an open mind consider the evidence for the central claim of the world's largest religion.

-The claim of Jesus’ resurrection from the dead is vital to Christianity.
-Plus, if Jesus did rise, than the words of Jesus have the greatest authority possible.
+The claim of Jesus' resurrection from the dead is vital to Christianity.
+Plus, if Jesus did rise, then the words of Jesus have the greatest authority possible.

-As theologian R. C. Sproul said: “If Christ has been raised from the dead by God, then He Garden tomb in Jerusalem has the credentials and certification that no other religious leader possesses.
+As theologian R. C. Sproul said: "If Christ has been raised from the dead by God, then He has the credentials and certification that no other religious leader possesses.
 Buddha is dead.
 Mohammad is dead.
 Moses is dead.
 Confucius is dead.
-But, according to...Christianity, Christ is alive.”
+But, according to...Christianity, Christ is alive."

 Keeping this in mind, let us consider five popular theories against Jesus' resurrection and what can be uncovered from historians, medicine, logic, and eyewitness testimony.

-THEORY 1: Jesus didn’t really die on the cross
+THEORY 1: Jesus did not really die on the cross